 Aspect 2: high quality vs mass market product

-PMSE equipment vary from very expensive sets carrying a significant price down to mass market equipement that can be very unexpensive.
+PMSE equipment vary from very expensive sets carrying a significant price down to mass market equipment that can be very inexpensive.

 Aspect 3: Requirement of professional operation

 Some PMSE equipment require the implication of professional technician, for example for selection of channels.
 Other less sophisticated equipment can be operated by anyone.
-This classification between professional and amateur equipement is sometimes reflected in the licencing regime applicable and the band identified for operation of such equipment.
+This classification between professional and amateur equipment is sometimes reflected in the licensing regime applicable and the band identified for operation of such equipment.

 Alternative aspect: price of equipment

 The last two aspects can alternatively be combined through the criteria of the price of the PMSE equipment.
-In general, high quality products tends to require professional operation and can be complex and using several bands, while mass market products tend to be designed for very straightforward operation which is best fitted in harmonised unlicensed bands.
+In general, high quality products tends to require professional operation and can be complex and using several bands, while mass market products tend to be designed for very straightforward operation which is best fitted in harmonized unlicensed bands.

 Combined aspect: commercial vs non-commercial use cases